Owner of burned business accuses Trump of misleading public

 “I think everything he (Trump) does turns into a circus and I just didn’t want to be involved in it,” Gram told Milwaukee station WTMJ-TV.

 The White House, however, noted Wednesday that Rode and his family founded and built Rode’s Camera Shop before World War II and still own the building that houses the shop.
+Trump didn’t visit the site of the shop, but Rode met with him a few blocks away and participated in a roundatble with the president.

+Democratic presidential nominee Joe Biden and his wife, Jill, planned to be in Kenosha on Thursday, they announced a day after Trump was there.
+Biden plans to hold a community meeting and make another stop at an undisclosed location, the campaign said.
+This will mark Biden’s first campaign stop in Wisconsin as the presidential nominee and his first in the state since October 2018.

 Trump’s visit came over the objections of state and local leaders.
 Kenosha has seen protests since Aug.
 23, when police shot Blake, a Black man, seven times in the back.
 On Monday, Trump defended a 17-year-old supporter, Kyle Rittenhouse, who is accused of fatally shooting two demonstrators in Kenosha on Aug.
 25 and wounding a third.